Carshalton Beeches railway station: Local attractions close to the station

 There are two lavender fields within walking distance of the station.
 One is at Oaks Way, on the Stanley Park Allotments and is run as a not-for-profit community project; set up from the European funded BioRegional development fund.

 The Mayfield Lavender Field is situated near Oaks Park and is just over a mile walk from the station.
 This is a 25-acre commercial site in Croydon Lane and, due to its size, is popular for photography and overseas visitors.

 The Oaks Park is situated less than a mile walk along Beeches Avenue and Woodmansterne Road.

 There are various walking paths 10–15 minutes walk from the station along Woodmansterne Road – Sutton Countryside Walk and the London Loop (section 5 and 6).
 Also, national cycle route 20 passes the station.

-Little Holland House is situated less than five minutes walk from the station.
-Set in the fine Beeches Avenue, this individually built suburban house offers the visitor some insight into the local Arts and Crafts movement at the turn of the early 20th century.
+Little Holland House is located less than a five-minute walk from the station.
+Situated on Beeches Avenue, the house is an example of the local Arts and Crafts movement in the early 20th century.